 We didn’t purchase our tickets ahead of time, but simply purchased them at the train station.
 I believe they were 13 euros….
 A fantastic option if you don’t want to spend over 100 euros on a river excursion and you get to go even further!

 The train arrived and we grabbed window seats.
-I never really understand “left” and “right” on a train – doesn’t it depend what way you’re facing??
-But if this helps, we sat at the right side of the train, if you are facing forward.
+Start by sitting on the right side of the train, if you are facing forward.
 The river will be on that side for about half of the trip; about halfway through (after Regua and then Pinhão, where most people got off anyway), you can switch to the left side as the river bends and you will have great views on the other side as well.

 The train was full of regular Portuguese people making their way to families’ homes for the weekend or returning from a business appointment; it also had several British and European tourists on it dutifully armed with maps; I thought at first they had the same idea we did, but most of them ended up getting off at Pinhão, most likely to have lunch and do some possibly wine tasting.
 They got back on the train when we returned, so if you’d like to do this, it is possible to go to these towns for lunch and some pretty views.
-But, the scenery really is the most stunning after Pinhão; so I do encourage you to try to do the whole trip!
-The reason is because eventually there is no road by the river, only train tracks – you wouldn’t get these views if you were renting a car and driving, although you’d probably have some wonderful opportunities to climb in and out of valleys.
-(If I was staying in the Douro Valley proper, I’d love to rent a car and explore.)
+But, the scenery really is the most stunning after Pinhão; so I do encourage you to try to do the whole trip because eventually the tracks go into areas without even roads, so you wouldn’t be able to follow this path even with a car.

 It was also the end of October, so we had our coats and scarves with us.
 I’m sure that also impacted the lack of crowdedness on the train.
 The sky was a bit bleak and grey, so I can only imagine how much more stunning the vistas must be in the summer or spring!